antoheri/linux-configs/README.md

-# dotfiles
+# Linux configurations
-Some configuration files
+Some configuration files for linux